Pricing

 • Make pages crawlable and indexable; with a JS framework, render content server-side or otherwise make it indexable.
 Confirm robots.txt allows the AI retrieval bots (OAI-SearchBot, PerplexityBot, Google-Extended, ClaudeBot/Claude-SearchBot) — blocking these silently removes you from those engines' answers.

 • Earn baseline search visibility, but don't assume you must rank #1.
-Notably, lower-ranked pages gain the most from the citable-unit tactics below (a page ranked ~5th saw a ~115% citation lift from adding source citations), while already-#1 pages gain little.
+Notably, lower-ranked pages gain the most from the citable-unit tactics below — adding source citations can lift a mid-ranked page substantially — while already-#1 pages gain little.

 • Keep the site fast and technically clean (page experience, minimal duplicate content).